-Feeling good about that diet soda swap, right?
+Feeling good about that swap to diet soda, right?

 It has zero added sugar, no calories, and it tastes good.
 Sweet!

-But then the voice in the back of your head kicks in and you begin to wonder whether the artificial sweetener in your diet soda is harming your fertility.
+But then the voice in the back of your head kicks in and you begin to wonder whether the artificial sweetener in your diet soda is harming your fertility and overall health.

 Do the benefits of consuming fewer sugar calories outweigh the risk of artificial ingredients?